Retired nurse who sued HSE over cervical smear tests dies

 “Death is sad at any time, but Joan had work to do with her own campaign, which makes it sad in its own way,” Fr Moynihan told The Irish Times.

-Dr Moynihan said Ms Lucey passed away before midnight on Friday surrounded by her daughters Sinead and Eileen and son Sean.
+Fr Moynihan said Mrs Lucey died before midnight on Friday surrounded by her daughters Sinead and Eileen, and son Sean.

 “She was a great supporter of the parish and parish events.
 She was a good lady and well regarded,” he said.